billogram/tool-dump-dynamodb-to-s3/README.md

 There is no guarantees about consistency of the dataset with regard to writes to the table during the script work.

+The script is designed to be used in a AWS Glue `PythonShell` Job hence doesn't depend on anything but `boto3`.

 ### Requirements

 * Python >= 3.6.